 How does the Solvita compost test work?

 Solvita chemistry gels react to the concentration of CO2 and NH3 gases.
 Conducting the compost test is easy:

 - Simply take a sample of compost by filling the test jar to volume

-- Insert the Solvita paddle and seal the container.
+- Insert the Solvita probes and seal the container.

 - Allow the container to rest for 4 hours.

-- Read the compost maturity test results and compare the paddles color to color chart.
-For further accuracy, compare paddles to Digital Color Reader.
+- Read the compost maturity test results by comparing the probe color to the color chart.
+For further accuracy, read the probes with a Digital Color Reader.

 What does the Compost Maturity Test include?

 Each Solvita Compost Test includes:

 - 6 CO2 and 6 NH3 test probes

 - An instruction manual that gives guidelines for proper use of compost products at each level of maturity and activity.